History of Cuba: Rise of Batista

-Grau's presidency was followed by that of Carlos Prío Socarrás, also elected democratically, but whose government was tainted by increasing corruption and violent incidents among political factions.
-Around the same time, Fidel Castro became a public figure at the University of Havana.
+Grau's presidency was followed by that of Carlos Prío Socarrás, whose government was tainted by increasing corruption and violent incidents among political factions.
 Eduardo Chibás – the leader of the Partido Ortodoxo (Orthodox Party), a nationalist group – was widely expected to win in 1952 on an anticorruption platform.
-However, Chibás committed suicide before he could run for the presidency, and the opposition was left without a unifying leader.
+However, Chibás committed suicide before he could run, and the opposition was left without a unifying leader.
+Batista seized power in an almost bloodless coup.
+President Prío was forced to leave Cuba.

-Taking advantage of the opportunity, Batista, who was expected to win only a small minority of the 1952 presidential vote, seized power in an almost bloodless coup three months before the election was to take place.
-President Prío did nothing to stop the coup, and was forced to leave the island.
 Due to the corruption of the previous two administrations, the general public reaction to the coup was somewhat accepting at first.
-However, Batista soon encountered stiff opposition when he temporarily suspended the balloting and the 1940 constitution, and attempted to rule by decree.
+However, Batista soon encountered stiff opposition when he temporarily suspended balloting and the 1940 constitution, and attempted to rule by decree.
 Nonetheless, elections were held in 1954 and Batista was re-elected under disputed circumstances.
-Opposition parties mounted a blistering campaign, and continued to do so, using the Cuban free press throughout Batista's tenure in office.